Senate gun law negotiators working toward a deal by the end of the week

 Biden, himself, has issued a high bar for what he wants to see pass out of Congress, including a ban on assault weapons, a ban on high-capacity magazines, background checks, red flag laws, and a repeal of the immunity that protects gun manufacturers from legal liability if their weapons are used in violence.

-In the Senate, lawmakers are beginning to negotiate pieces of the wish list, like incentives for states to implement their own red flag laws.
+In the Senate, lawmakers are beginning to negotiate some of the ideas that Biden laid out, like incentives for states to implement their own red flag laws.

 Sen. Richard Blumenthal, D-Conn., told reporters grant money for red flag laws is intended to encourage states to pass the legislation and to give them the tools and funding they need to actually implement the laws once they are on the books.
 Blumenthal said even states that already have red flag laws, like New York, need more resources to make sure the programs do an effective job of getting guns out of the hands of people who should not have them.